National Biodefense Analysis and Countermeasures Center: Threats to continued work

 Under President Trump's budget proposal for fiscal year 2018, the NBACC stands to lose funding that allows it to continue scientific studies.
 The NBACC is faced with the threat of complete shutdown of its facilities by September 2018.
 Daniel M. Gerstein said the result of the closure of the NBACC would be a "potentially devastating public health concern."

 The cost of replacing the services provided by the NBACC will be more expensive than continuing its operations simply due to the nature of changing the role of the NBACC's facilities, according to Homeland Preparedness News.

 Congressman John Delaney (D-MD), who represents the Maryland congressional district in which the NBACC resides, said in a statement from May 2017:

 I am 100 percent opposed to the closing of the National Biodefense Analysis and Countermeasures Center in Frederick and will fight this deeply misguided move by the Trump Administration ...
 The National Biodefense Analysis and Countermeasures Center is a unique facility that is crucial to our homeland security, intelligence, and anti-terrorism endeavors.
 This is the lab that protects us against anthrax attacks, ricin attacks and other bioterrorism threats.

 In May 2017, several faculty at the Johns Hopkins Center for Health Security, said the loss of the NBACC would make the impact of a bioterror attack "far more dire."
 They said, "In the first moments after the attack is identified, we'd want to know the identity of the pathogen used in the attack, whether it could spread from person to person and what drugs and vaccines would work to treat and protect people.
 But with ... complete elimination [of the NBACC] ... the delay before these and other facts are known would increase, costing many lives."

 In September 2015, the Battelle National Biodefense Institute (which operates the NBACC) was awarded a 10-year contract for operations and management.
 At the time, Battelle said the contract would be worth $480 million if fully executed.
 The proposed Trump budget for 2018, though, would see this award retracted, leading to the end of all scientific operations by March 2018.

 Facilities

 NBACC laboratories operate at the biosafety levels of 2, 3, and 4, providing the optimal level of safety and operational capacity.
 In particular, the NBACC's biosafety level of 4 allows its facilities to research pathogens that have no existing vaccines or treatment.
 This makes it one of only seven locations in the United States where this occurs.

 In June 2006, construction began on a new $128 million, 160000 sqft facility inside the Ft.
 Detrick installation.
-Space inside the 8-story, glass-and-brick structure opened in 2008 and is divided between NBACC's two centers:
+The facility contains two centers: